Skip to main content

 Your First Agent

-This tutorial walks through the core setup flow: creating a tenant, registering an agent, subscribing to it, and sending your first message.
+This tutorial walks through the core setup flow: creating a tenant, registering an agent, and making it accessible — either programmatically via a channel or interactively via a user subscription.

 Prerequisites — You need a running A2A-compliant agent with a publicly accessible agent card URL.
 If you don’t have one yet, see the Google A2A specification for how to build one.